MimFSD/ProdCraft-Product-Management/README.md

 - **Unauthorized (401)**: Your token may be invalid or expired.
 Log out and sign in again.
 - **Stale data after mutations**: The app uses tag invalidation; if you changed the API behavior, ensure endpoints still return ids used by tags.

-## License

-This repository is for assessment/demo purposes.